God, Man and the Future of the West

 Rabbi Mark Gottlieb

-Rabbi Mark Gottlieb is the interim head of school of the Adelson School in Las Vegas.
-He is also the chief education officer of Tikvah and founding dean of the Tikvah Scholars Program.
+Rabbi Mark Gottlieb is the Head of School of The Dr. Miriam and Sheldon G. Adelson School in Las Vegas, and a Senior Advisor at Tikvah.
 Prior to joining Tikvah, Rabbi Gottlieb served as head of school at Yeshiva University High School for Boys and principal of the Maimonides School in Brookline, MA, and has taught at The Frisch School, Ida Crown Jewish Academy, Hebrew Theological College, Loyola University in Chicago, and the University of Chicago.
 He received his BA from Yeshiva College, rabbinical ordination from the Rabbi Isaac Elchanan Theological Seminary, and an MA in Philosophy from the University of Chicago, where his doctoral studies focused on the moral and political thought of Alasdair MacIntyre.
 Rabbi Gottlieb’s work has been featured twice in the Wall Street Journal and his writing has appeared in First Things, Public Discourse, SEVEN: An Anglo-American Literary Review, The University Bookman, Tradition Online, the Algemeiner, From Within the Tent: Essays on the Weekly Parsha from Rabbis and Professors of Yeshiva University, and, most recently, Strauss, Spinoza & Sinai: Orthodox Judaism and Modern Questions of Faith.
 He is a trustee of the Hildebrand Project and serves on the Editorial Committee of Tradition: A Journal of Orthodox Jewish Thought.
-He lives in Teaneck, NJ, with his wife and family.

 Rabbi Itamar Rosensweig